CAVASOL/support-desk/README.md

 ## Usage

-Rename the .envexample to .env and add your MONGO_URI
+Add your MONGO_URI to .env

 ### Install dependencies